8th International MinNOX Conference for Sustainable Mobility

 Nonetheless, most of us expect upcoming legislative steps to bring about further reductions in the limits.
 Our community should anticipate these steps, not only because the remaining development time may be short, but also in order to demonstrate the feasibility of a “real zero impact” emission level as a basis for future-proof, competitive ICE powertrains.

 In the long-run, powertrain competitiveness will depend on the environmental impact from cradle to grave and the cost of fulfilling specific mobility requirements.
 ICE-powered vehicles will be the best way of fulfilling mobility requirements for medium and long distances, at least for the next decade.
-Continued access to urban areas depends crucially on achieving further progress towards a real zero-impact emission level.
+Continued access to urban areas and acceptance of ICEs in society depends crucially on achieving further progress towards a real zero-impact emission level and towards the usage of renewable energy carriers instead of fossil fuels.

 Let’s discuss new ideas together